johnsteele/atsd/rule-engine/notifications/slack.md

 ## Configure Web Notifications

-* Log in ATSD web UI
+* Log in to ATSD web UI
 * Go to **Admin > Web Notifications > Slack**
 * Specify `Auth Token` and `Channels`
 * Fill the text field